By Kyli Rodriguez-Cayro

 The Physiology of Performance: A Critical Dynamic for Social Anxiety Control Most people’s adrenaline flow increases before a “performance”—which can be anything from a conversation to a...
 Read more

-GREAT NECK, N.Y., March 2017 – A pioneering psychotherapist identifies emotional agility as the key to resolving social anxiety disorder, saying behavioral treatment methodologies triv...
+GREAT NECK, NEW YORK, March 2017 A pioneering psychotherapist identifies emotional agility as the key to resolving social anxiety disorder, saying behavioral treatment methodologies triviali...
 Read more

 Rob went to college for a week until his social anxiety got the best of him and he retreated home.
 At age 26 he worked sporadic jobs with no continuity, socialized occasionally with one friend, and spent most of his awake time playing computer games.